zapabob/ROCm/README.md

 #### Not supported or very limited support under ROCm
 ###### Limited support

-* ROCm 1.9 and Vega10 should support PCIe Gen2 enabled CPUs such as the AMD Opteron, Phenom, Phenom II, Athlon, Athlon X2, Athlon II and older Intel Xeon and Intel Core Architecture and Pentium CPUs.
+* ROCm 2.0.x should support PCIe Gen2 enabled CPUs such as the AMD Opteron, Phenom, Phenom II, Athlon, Athlon X2, Athlon II and older Intel Xeon and Intel Core Architecture and Pentium CPUs.
 However, we have done very limited testing on these configurations, since our test farm has been catering to CPU listed above.
 This is where we need community support; if you find problems on such setups, please report these issues.
  * Thunderbolt 1, 2, and 3 enabled breakout boxes should now be able to work with ROCm.
 Thunderbolt 1 and 2 are PCIe Gen2 based, and thus are only supported with GPUs that do not require PCIe Gen 3 atomics (i.e. Vega 10).
 However, we have done no testing on this configuration and would need comunity support due to limited access to this type of equipment

 ###### Not supported

-* "Tonga", "Iceland", "Polaris 12", and "Vega M" GPUs are not supported in ROCm 1.9.x
+* "Tonga", "Iceland", "Polaris 12", and "Vega M" GPUs are not supported in ROCm 2.0.x
 * We do not support GFX8-class GPUs (Fiji, Polaris, etc.) on CPUs that do not have PCIe Gen 3 with PCIe atomics.
   * As such, do not support AMD Carrizo and Kaveri APUs as hosts for such GPUs..
   * Thunderbolt 1 and 2 enabled GPUs are not supported by GFX8 GPUs on ROCm.
 Thunderbolt 1 & 2 are PCIe Gen2 based.
 * AMD Carrizo based APUs have limited support due to OEM & ODM's choices when it comes to some key configuration parameters.
 In particular, we have observed that Carrizo laptops, AIOs, and desktop systems showed inconsistencies in exposing and enabling the System BIOS parameters required by the ROCm stack.
 Before purchasing a Carrizo system for ROCm, please verify that the BIOS provides an option for enabling IOMMUv2 and that the system BIOS properly exposes the correct CRAT table - please inquire with the OEM about the latter.
  * AMD Merlin/Falcon Embedded System is not currently supported by the public repo.
  * AMD Raven Ridge APU are currently not supported as GPU targets

+### New features and enhancements in ROCm 2.0

+#### Adds support for RHEL 7.6 / CentOS 7.6 and Ubuntu 18.04.1

+#### Adds support for Vega 7nm

+#### Introduces MIVisionX
+* A comprehensive computer vision and machine intelligence libraries, utilities and applications bundled into a single toolkit.

+#### Improvements to ROCm Libraries
+* rocSPARSE & hipSPARSE
+* rocBLAS with improved DGEMM efficiency on Vega 7nm

+#### MIOpen
+* This release contains general bug fixes and an updated performance database
+* Group convolutions backwards weights performance has been improved
+* RNNs now support fp16

+#### Tensorflow multi-gpu and Tensorflow FP16 support for Vega 7nm
+* TensorFlow v1.12 is enabled with fp16 support

+#### PyTorch/Caffe2 with Vega 7nm Support
+* fp16 support is enabled
+* Several bug fixes and performance enhancements
+* Known Issue: breaking changes are introduced in ROCm 2.0 which are not addressed upstream yet.
+Meanwhile, please continue to use ROCm fork at https://github.com/ROCmSoftwarePlatform/pytorch

+#### Improvements to ROCProfiler tool
+* Support for Vega 7nm

+#### Support for hipStreamCreateWithPriority
+* Creates a stream with the specified priority.
+It creates a stream on which enqueued kernels have a different priority for execution compared to kernels enqueued on normal priority streams.
+The priority could be higher or lower than normal priority streams.

+#### OpenCL 2.0 support
+* ROCm 2.0 introduces full support for kernels written in the OpenCL 2.0 C language on certain devices and systems.
+Applications can detect this support by calling the “clGetDeviceInfo” query function with “parame_name” argument set to “CL_DEVICE_OPENCL_C_VERSION”.
+In order to make use of OpenCL 2.0 C language features, the application must include the option “-cl-std=CL2.0” in options passed to the runtime API calls responsible for compiling or building device programs.
+The complete specification for the OpenCL 2.0 C language can be obtained using the following link: https://www.khronos.org/registry/OpenCL/specs/opencl-2.0-openclc.pdf

+#### Improved Virtual Addressing (48 bit VA) management for Vega 10 and later GPUs
+* Fixes Clang AddressSanitizer and potentially other 3rd-party memory debugging tools with ROCm
+* Small performance improvement on workloads that do a lot of memory management
+* Removes virtual address space limitations on systems with more VRAM than system memory

+#### Kubernetes support

+### New features and enhancements in ROCm 1.9.2
+#### RDMA(MPI) support on Vega 7nm
+* Support ROCnRDMA based on Mellanox InfiniBand

+#### Improvements to HCC
+* Improved link time optimization

+#### Improvements to ROCProfiler tool
+* General bug fixes and implemented versioning APIs

 ### New features and enhancements in ROCm 1.9.2
 #### RDMA(MPI) support on Vega 7nm